Plant & Animal Species Guide

 American Alligator

-American alligators have 5 toes on their front feet and 4 webbed toes on their back feet.
-In the wild, these alligators range from 6-14 feet when they are fully grown.
-The most common time to spot an American alligator is from March to May, as it is their nesting period.
-From mid-October to early-March, American alligators are mostly inactive.
-So far, two alligators have been removed from Exploration Green.
-One was 4.5 feet and the other was 6.5 feet!
+American Alligators have five toes on their front feet and four webbed toes on their back feet.
+In the wild, alligators range from six to 14 feet when they are fully grown.
+The most common time to spot American Alligators is from March to May, as it is their nesting period.
+From mid-October to early-March, American Alligators are typically non-aggressive but a female will aggressively defend her young if threatened.
+Don't bother them and they likely won't bother you.
 More info: TPWD

 Red-eared Slider

-Red-eared sliders are the most common aquatic turtle in Texas.
-The term “slider” comes from their habit of sliding off rocks and logs into water when the turtles are startled.
+Red-eared Sliders are the most common aquatic turtle in Texas.
+The term “slider” comes from their habit of sliding off rocks and logs into water when they are startled.
 The name “red-eared” originates from the distinctive red stripe behind the eyes of red-eared sliders.
 More info: TPWD Picture from: Nature Discovery

-Snapping turtles are well known for their powerful jaws that are used as a defense or hunting mechanism.
-These turtles have a large head, long neck, and a sharp tail.
-From afar, snapping turtles can blend in with their environment as their carapace, the top of their shell, varies from black to light brown.
+Snapping Turtles are well known for their powerful jaws that are used as a defense or hunting mechanism.
+This turtle has a large head, long neck, and a sharp tail.
+Viewed from a distance, Snapping Turtles can blend in with their environment as their carapace, the top of their shell, varies from black to light brown.
 More info: Herps of NC

 Spiny Softshell